 When we were teenagers, Mum had a breakthrough year.
 It began one late summer afternoon when, while preparing for a new school year for a class of six year olds, she made a make believe bear.
 Well no, this was partly my fault.
 I had accompanied her to school that day.
 I was starting to get bored so she sent me to the theater cupboards as a distraction.
 I came back with a life-sized bear suit and proceeded to fill him with newspaper.
 At which point, Mum's eyes lit up.
 We found a pair of tights to turn into a head and stuck on eyes, and then she got some sheets out and started to build a cave.

-As they were doing all this, they were learning maths, science, reading - and they were learning fast.
+As they were doing all this, they were learning math, science, reading - and they were learning fast.
 Astonishing things began to happen during the course of this bear year.
-Troubled kids, some who had severe autism, some whose sisters had died, whose parents were divorcing and weren't talking because they were so traumatized, started to turn to the bear.
-When no-one was looking, they crawled into the cave and they talked to him.
-They told him about their pain, and they started to heal.
+Troubled kids, one who had severe autism, one whose sisters had died, one whose parents were divorcing, started to turn to the bear.
+When no-one was looking, they crawled into the cave and talked to him.
+They told him about their pain.
 My Mum would quietly hover near the cave and overhear their words, and know how to help.

 So as Thanksgiving dawns on America, as one of the most lovely festivals of this country comes into being, I dedicate this post to my Mum.
 To say thank you.
 To the power of a great teacher.
 To the power of a loving parent.
 May all good come your way.

 Photo credits: Top - Wiki Commons; Below - Illustration by David Schofield from 'The Power of Fantasy in Early Learning' by Jenny Tyrrell, Routledge Falmer.